moatazkilany/tile2net/README.md

 # Tile2Net
-A tool for automated mapping of pedestrian network using aerial imagery tiles.
+Automated mapping of pedestrian network using aerial imagery tiles.
+The codes will be available soon!